livestorm/hiring-frontend-test/README.md

 ## How to send your app code

-When you feel you are done, send us a link to a GitHub repository or zip your project by email!
+When you feel you are done, send us by email:
+- A link to a GitHub repository
+- An online demo of the application (free version of Netlify is highly recommended 😉️)

 ## Tips